Jbsco/whatsOn/README.md

 This solves a specific problem when trying to approximate the same functionality with existing media-player programs that are already able to automatically advance to the next file in a folder, as well as save the last played file to resume upon reopening the player.
 This "player only" approximation is not capable of saving a position across different subdirectories (shows), meaning that a user's position in a certain subdirectory will be lost if another subdirectory is played from.
+This program alleviates that slight irritation by tying the progress in a subdirectory to the directory itself.